Four Children, One Adult Die In Morning House Fire In Des Plaines

 — Steven Graves (@StevenGravesTV) January 27, 2021

 When firefighters arrived, they encountered flames and heavy smoke coming from the second floor.
 Firefighters began to fight the fire and attempted to rescue the people inside, Anderson said.
-The four children were taken to local hosptials where they were pronounced dead.
-The adult was prounounced dead at the scene.
+The four children were taken to local hospitals where they were pronounced dead.
+The adult was pronounced dead at the scene.

-“This is a terible day, a tragic day for Des Plaines,” said Anderson.
-“This is by far my worst day.”
+“In my 30-plus years of fire service, this is the most difficult scene I’ve responded to.
+Any loss is tragic, but losing four young children is truly heartbreaking for our department and the entire community,” Anderson said.

 One firefighter injured his knee.
 The fire, which was contained to the home, is under investigation, Anderson said.

-Note: UPDATE: We’re getting a better idea of why the chief called this “tragic”.